joyceborlado/JSCourse/complete-javascript-course-master/15-Mapty/starter/notes.md

 // Optionally, you can also remove specific items by their key
 // For example, if you want to remove an item with key 'exampleKey'
 // localStorage.removeItem('exampleKey');

+To set a value in the local storage using JavaScript, you can use the localStorage.setItem() method.
+Here's an example:
+// Set a key-value pair in local storage localStorage.setItem('exampleKey', 'exampleValue');

+// You can also set multiple key-value pairs localStorage.setItem('anotherKey', 'anotherValue');